Keto Carrot Cake Muffins

 Are carrots ok for keto?

-I'm a firm believer that most fruits and vegetables can be eaten in moderation when properly paired with lower carb ingredients.
+I’m a firm believer that most fruits and vegetables can be eaten in moderation on a ketogenic diet when properly paired with lower carb ingredients.
 Eating a bowl of baby carrots may have too many carbs for your body, but a teaspoon of shredded carrots in a low carb muffin that ends up having 2.4 net carbs?
 Go for it.

 The keto police come out in full force every time I share my keto peach cobbler on social media.
 But they are uneducated.
-If it was a blueberry cobbler no one would say anything.
+If it were a blueberry cobbler, no one would say anything.
 Yet, peaches have FEWER net carbs than blueberries.

 Can you eat muffins while in ketosis?